+- 1. Click New button.

+- Select a sensor type.

-- 3. Enter a serial number of the new sensor into the ID field. - 4.
-For a non-standard sensor with individual calibration: enter coefficients. - 5.
-Click Save button.
+- 3. Enter a serial number of the new sensor into the ID field.

+- 4. For a non-standard sensor with individual calibration: enter coefficients from the datasheet enclosed with the sensor.

+- 5. Click Save button.